-At this point, damage to major organs is severe, treatment is difficult, and the chance of full recovery is low.
+At this point, damage to major organs is severe, treatment is complex, and the chance of full recovery is low.

 To diagnose your dog with heartworms, your veterinarian will perform the following:

-- Blood tests: The amount of heartworms that are in the blood show how advanced the disease is
+- Blood tests: The number of heartworms that are in the blood show how advanced the disease is

 - Ultrasounds of the heart: to check the heart's condition

-- Chest x-rays: to check the lung's condition
+- Chest x-rays: to review the lung's condition

-If you catch heartworms early enough, there is a great chance for treatment to be successful.
+If you catch heartworms early enough, there is an excellent chance for treatment to be successful.

 Baby Heartworms: Heartworm preventives will kill baby heartworms.
-In most cases, your veterinarian will admit your dog to the hospital for observation, and then do another blood test to make sure the heartworms are gone.
+In most cases, your veterinarian will admit your dog to the hospital for observation and then do another blood test to ensure the heartworms are gone.